Unix Mailing Lists, Chats, and Similar Resources

 LWN.net is a website with an emphasis on Linux, free software, and Unix.
 It features daily stories and news, weekly issues, and threaded discussions below every post.
 Most daily news are short summaries of articles published elsewhere and are free to all viewers.

-LWN’s original articles are usually published weekly on Thursdays, and are available only to subscribers for two weeks, after which they become free as well.
+LWN’s original articles are usually published weekly on Thursdays and are available only to subscribers during the first two weeks, after which they become free as well.

 LWN caters to a more technical audience than other Linux/free software publications.
 It is often praised for its in-depth coverage of Linux kernel internals and Linux kernel mailing list (LKML) discussions.